-A new member of the Falcon III family, the RF-300S, is positioned by Harris as a lightweight, wearable supporting the dismounted soldier.
-This UHF (225 MHz to 470 MHz) provides wideband data transfer for situational awareness applications, in addition to narrowband voice capabilities.
-It is designed to establish squad-level networking based on software-defined s with built-in GPS.
+A new member of the Falcon III family, the RF-300S, is positioned by Harris as a lightweight, wearable tactical radio supporting the dismounted soldier.
+This UHF radio (225 MHz to 470 MHz) provides wideband data transfer for situational awareness applications, in addition to narrowband voice capabilities.
+It is designed to establish squad-level networking based on software-defined radios with built-in GPS.

 The Falcon III AN/PRC-117G, now in production and fielded by the Department of Defense, is the first radio to provide both secure wideband data and narrowband voice capability.
 The radio allows the mobile warfighter access to secure IP data at on-air rates up to 5 Megabits per second, dramatically improving situational awareness by supporting networked data-intensive applications.
 It features mobile ad-hoc networking, automated network establishment and maintenance, and integrated Type 1 security.
 It is based on SCA-compliant software-defined architecture, offering legacy interoperability with currently fielded radios, incorporating SINCGARS, Havequick, the High Performance Waveform (HPW), as well as Tactical Satellite (TACSAT).